Slipper 17

-The Slipper 17 is an American trailerable sailboat that was designed by Nick Hake as a pocket cruiser and first built in 1981.
+The Slipper 17 is a recreational keelboat designed by Nick Hake first built in 1981.
 The Slipper 17 design was developed into the Seaward Fox in 1993.

 Production

 The design was built by the Starboard Yacht Company in the United States from 1981 until 1991, but it is now out of production.
 The company and production was later taken over by Hake Yachts.

 Design

 The Slipper 17 is a recreational keelboat, built predominantly of fiberglass, with wood trim.
 It has a fractional sloop rig or optional catboat rig, a nearly plumb stem, a slightly angled transom, a transom-hung rudder controlled by a tiller and a fixed shoal draft fin keel or keel and centerboard.
 It displaces 1250 lb and carries 425 lb of ballast.

 The boat has a draft of 1.58 ft with the standard fixed keel, while the centerboard-equipped version has a draft of 2.58 ft with the centerboard extended and 1.58 ft with it retracted, allowing operation in shallow water, or ground transportation on a trailer.

 The boat is normally fitted with a small 3 to 6 hp outboard motor for docking and maneuvering.

 The design has sleeping accommodation for four people, with a double "V"-berth in the bow cabin and two straight settee berths in the main cabin.
 The galley is located on both sides just aft of the bow cabin.
 The galley is equipped with a sink to port.
 The head is located in the bow cabin, centered aft, under the "V"-berth.
 Cabin headroom is 51 in.

 The design has a hull speed of 5.2 kn.